 Favorite Children’s Book: Are You My Mother? by P.D.
 Eastman

-Rebecca Schlitt is currently the Chairman of the board and director of business administration.
-She is also a mother of four who works part time from her home as an internal auditor for Florida Blue and teaches Yoga and Cycling at Christi's Family Fitness.
-She moved to Vero Beach in early 2011 to be closer to family, having previously lived in Orlando, Jacksonville and Tallahassee.
-Rebecca graduated from Florida State University with a Masters of Accounting in 2000, has worked in public accounting and internal audit since that time and is currently a licensed CPA.
-She is married to Terry Schlitt, owner of T.E.
-Schlitt Engineering, LLC.
-She homeschools her older two children.
+Rebecca Schlitt is a mother of four who works part-time from her home as an internal auditor for a major health insurance company & teaches Yoga and Cycling at Christi's Family Fitness.
+She moved to Vero Beach in early 2011 to be closer to family, having previously lived in Orlando, Jacksonville & Tallahassee.
+Rebecca graduated from Florida State University with a Masters in Accounting in 2000, has worked in public accounting & internal audit since that time and is currently a licensed CPA.
+She is married to Terry Schlitt, a structural engineer who is the owner of T.E.
+Schlitt Engineering.

 Favorite Children’s Book: Little Bear, by Else Holmeland Minarik